syncfusion-content/wpf-docs/wpf/DataGrid/Serialization-and-Deserialization.md

 ### Deserialize stacked headers

-By default, SfDataGrid allows you to deserialize the stack headers.
-You can disable the stacked headers deserialization by setting the [DeserializationOptions.DeserializeStackedHeaders](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.DeserializationOptions~DeserializeStackedHeaders.html) to `false`.
+By default, SfDataGrid allows you to deserialize the `stacked headers`.
+You can disable the `stacked headers deserialization` by setting the [DeserializationOptions.DeserializeStackedHeaders](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.DeserializationOptions~DeserializeStackedHeaders.html) to `false`.

 {% tabs %}
 {% highlight c# %}